maybe-maeb/Simple-AI-Demo/README.md

 Escape to exit

-You are welcome to use this project however you would like.
+You are welcome to use and modify this project however you would like.

 There are 5 states: